There are some common myths out there about sleeping with a bra on.

 According to Flynn, there’s no medical reason to choose to wear a bra or go without one, so do whatever feels best for you.

-It turns out sleeping in the buff can be good for your health.
+It turns out that sleeping in the buff can be good for your health.
 Here are the benefits of sleeping naked.